Banjarese

 - Community Involvement In Practices

-- Community involvement is key in environmental and cultural practices, ensuring sustainability and cultural continuity.
+- Community involvement is key in environmental practices, with local knowledge guiding conservation efforts.

 - Environmental Education Programs

-- Programs aim to educate the youth on environmental stewardship and the importance of preserving natural resources.
+- Programs aim to educate the youth about environmental stewardship and sustainable practices.

 - Notable Figures

-- Notable figures include Sultan Suriansyah, the first Muslim king of Banjar, and modern cultural leaders in arts and politics.
+- Notable figures include Sultan Suriansyah, the first Muslim ruler of Banjar, and contemporary artists and academics contributing to cultural and intellectual life.

 - Cultural Innovations